dotdigitize/legion_agi/README.md

 ## Overview

-**LegionASI** spawning represents a significant shift in how we approach Artificial General Intelligence (AGI).
+**LegionASI** spawning and simulated quantum memory system represents a significant shift in how we approach Artificial General Intelligence (AGI).
 It is not just a multi-agent system—it is a collaborative platform where autonomous AGI agents work together to tackle complex, real-world problems that require multi-faceted reasoning and iterative refinement.
-The goal of this project is to build a foundation where machine cognition can progress toward independent, self-directed thought.
+The goal of this project is to build a foundation where machine cognition can progress toward independent, self-directed thought and consciousness.

 ## Screenshot: